 White Sand Beach is where most of the resorts and high-end accommodations are, as well as the expensive restaurants.
-It’s definitely the most developed part of Ko Chang, but you can’t deny it’s a really beautiful beach.
-The town itself is lively and full of shops, restaurants, and nightlife options, including nightly live music at Oodies and late-night fun at Zap Bar.
+It’s definitely the most developed part of Ko Chang, but you can’t deny that it’s a really beautiful beach.
+The town itself is lively and full of shops, restaurants, and nightlife, including nightly live music at Oodie’s Place.
 If your aim is to avoid the touristy areas, this isn’t the place for you.
 If you just want to have fun and meet people, come here.

 3. Visit the Bang Bao floating village

-Ko Chang has its very own floating village, right at Bang Bao pier (it’s a bunch of buildings on stilts over the water).
-It’s here where many of the snorkeling and diving tours depart from.
-However, in recent years it hasn’t retained much of its original fishing village charm — it’s now essentially a souvenir shopping hub for tourists.
-Many of the buildings have been turned into restaurants, shops or guesthouses, although a few locals do still fish here.
+Ko Chang has a floating village at Bang Bao pier (it’s a bunch of buildings on stilts over the water).
+It’s here where many of the snorkeling and diving tours depart.
+The village hasn’t retained much of its original fishing village charm — it’s now essentially a souvenir shopping hub for tourists.
+Many of the buildings have been turned into restaurants, shops, or guesthouses, although a few locals do still fish here.
 But if you’re coming here anyway, look around and take some photos.
 While it’s touristy, it’s nevertheless very beautiful, especially the views from the lighthouse at the end of the pier.

 4. Hike Salak Phet

-Since Ko Chang is so big, it’s heavily forested and contains quite a few mountains.
-If you just want to explore the scenic landscapes, there are a few official hiking trails where you can go on your own and a few unofficial ones, though I recommend getting a local to go with you.
-Salek Phet is the highest mountain on the island, and it has some incredible panoramic views from the top, but it can be difficult to get to.
-Ask your hostel about tours, or see if they will recommend some other routes.
+Ko Chang is big and heavily forested, with quite a few mountains.
+If you just want to explore the scenic landscapes, there are a few official hiking trails (and a few unofficial ones, though I recommend getting a local guide to go with you).
+Salek Phet is the highest mountain on the island, and offers incredible panoramic views from the top, though it can be difficult to get to.
+Ask your hostel about tours or if they have suggestions on the best route to the top.

 5. Go snorkeling

 If you’re not interested in diving, snorkeling is another way to enjoy Ko Chang’s underwater playground.
-The coral reefs are full of fish and it’s easy to find snorkeling tours all over the island.
-You can find tours starting around 600 THB while full-day tours are 1,200-1,500 THB.
+The coral reefs here are full of fish and it’s easy to find snorkeling tours all over the island.
+You can find half-day tours starting around 600 THB while full-day tours are 1,200-1,500 THB.
 Day tours usually include a full lunch on the boat as well.

-6. Mu Koh Chang National Park View Point
+6. See the Mu Ko Chang National Park Viewpoint

-The Mu Ko Chang National Park View Point gives you a clear view overlooking Ko Chang’s forests, the surrounding ocean, and the islands off in the distance.
-It’s easy to get to — the route is well marked from the main road.
+The Mu Ko Chang National Park Viewpoint offers a clear view overlooking Ko Chang’s forests, the surrounding ocean, and the islands off in the distance.
+It’s easy to get to — the route from the main road is well marked.
 Plus, it’s free!
 Keep an eye out for wildlife here — there are 100 bird species as well as all kinds of animals (including boars and macaques).
 There’s a nice beach nearby with food kiosks and swings hanging from palm trees, and other hiking trails will take you to waterfalls and mountains.
 I recommend going to the viewpoint at sunset.

 7. Take a sailing trip

-Who doesn’t love a good catamaran trip at sea?
-Some companies around Ko Chang will take you on a leisurely day trip to enjoy sun, swimming, snorkeling, and sometimes even fishing.
-It’s a nice way to spend your day simply hang out and soaking up the weather.
-Sea Adventures Catamaran Tours is one company you should tour with, and they offer a full barbecue lunch as well as snorkeling and fishing equipment.
-Tours start around 1,750 THB ($55 USD).
+If you want to splash out, there are a few companies around Ko Chang that offer a leisurely catamaran day trip around the island to enjoy the sun, swimming, snorkeling, and sometimes even fishing.
+It’s a nice way to spend your day simply hanging out and soaking up the weather.
+Sea Adventures is a great company to tour with, offering a full barbecue lunch as well as snorkeling and fishing equipment.
+Tours start around 1,950 THB.

 8. Check out the Treetop Adventure Park

 One of the best ways to see Ko Chang’s tropical rainforest up close is by visiting the Treetop Adventure Park.
-You can explore the forest canopy with swinging bridges, rope walks, Tarzan swings, and even slides.
-There’s also a zip line!
-It’s probably not a place to visit if you’re afraid of heights, but the guides are excellent and well trained, and the bird’s eye views are amazing.
-If you’re traveling with children they will love this place.
-Tickets are 1,250 THB ($40 USD) for the full day.
+You can explore the forest canopy with swinging bridges, rope walks, Tarzan swings, slides, and a zip line.
+It’s probably not a place to visit if you’re afraid of heights, but the guides are excellent and well trained, and the bird’s-eye views are amazing.
+If you’re traveling with children, they will love this place.
+Tickets are 700-1,000 THB for a two-hour visit.

 9. Kayak to Koh Suwan and Koh Rom islands

 If you’re spending time on the south end of Klong Prao beach or Kai Bae beach, you’ll notice some islands off the coast.
-Koh Suwan and Koh Rom are the closest islands, and in a kayak, you can paddle there in about 20-30 minutes from the beach.
-They’re a whole lot quieter than Ko Chang, so pull up your kayak and go for a swim, and enjoy the peace and quiet.
+Koh Suwan and Koh Rom are the closest islands, and in a kayak, you can paddle there in about 20-30 minutes.
+They’re a whole lot quieter than Ko Chang, so pull up your kayak, go for a swim, and enjoy the peace and quiet.
 If your hostel or hostel doesn’t rent kayaks, you can find rentals on the south end of Klong Prao for about 300 THB for a half-day and 500 THB for a full day.
-Some places also have stand up paddle boards.
+Some places also have stand-up paddleboards.

 11. Go jungle trekking

-If you feel like doing more than just a hike, there are many half-day or full-day trekking tours on the island.
+If you feel like doing more than just one hike, there are several tour companies offering half-day or full-day trekking tours on the island.
 While you can hike by yourself, it’s much better to go with an experienced guide once you get deeper into the jungle.
-You’ll get to see the many gorgeous waterfalls, vibrant green trees, rare reptiles, and more just make sure to bring lots of water!
-Half-day tours start at 700 baht, full-day tours start at 1,200 baht.
+You’ll get to see the many gorgeous waterfalls, vibrant green trees, rare reptiles, and more.
+Just make sure to bring lots of water!
+Half-day tours start at 700 baht and full-day tours start at 1,200-1,500 baht.